sent-hil/bitesized/Readme.md

 * Write blog post explaning bitmaps and this library
 * Add documentation for functions
-* Option to look back only x intervals for retention metrics
 * Add method to remove user from specified/all events
 * Retention starting with an event, then comeback as diff. event(s)
 * Cohorts: users who did this event, also did